 This is where you set up the data cleanse criteria for your source data.

 You can find various data cleanse options arranged in different sections.
 Let’s explore them one by one.

 The options provided within this category allow you to remove values, spaces, tabs, and line breaks from your data.
 You can find the following options within this category:

-- Leading and trailing whitespaces – removes the whitespaces preceding and succeeding the values
+- Leading and trailing whitespaces – Removes whitespaces preceding and succeeding the values

-- Tabs and line breaks – removes tabs and line breaks within the source values
+- Tabs and line breaks – Removes tabs and line breaks within source values

 As the name suggests, the options within this category allow you to replace null values inside a string or numeric field with a corresponding value – blank in case of a string, and zero, in case of a numeric field.

 - Null strings with blanks: Replaces all null strings with blanks